RHou02/assignment2/README.md

 ## Notes

-All required analyses, visualizations, and findings for this assignment are included within the notebooks.
+Required analyses, visualizations, and findings for this assignment are included within the notebooks.